Matthew R. Wilson is a principal with the firm.

 mortgage problems, securities fraud, and deceptive advertising.

-Recently, Matt has been court-appointed class counsel in numerous cases
+Matt has been court-appointed class counsel in numerous cases across the

-calls and sent text messages to cellular telephones through the use of
+calls or sent text messages to cellular telephones through the use of

 an automated telephone dialing system and/or an artificial or prerecorded